thoughtbot/guides/best-practices/README.md

 * Prefer cancel links to cancel buttons.
 * Declare an explicit character encoding.
 * Put the meta charset tag as the first in the `head` section.
-* Put the script tags before the closing `body` tag.

 CSS
 ---